anujit/graphql-keyword-manager/README.md

 A keyword manager application using GraphQL and React

 ## Installation
 This repo follows a monorepo structure.
-Doing `yarn install` at the root level will install all the dependencies for client and server.
+Doing `yarn install` at the root level (inside graphql-keyword-manager folder itself) will install all the dependencies for client and server.

 ## Running the server app